RakeshRamachandran/viavotehub/README.md

-# 🗳️ Via Voting App
+# 🗳️ VIA VoteHub

-A comprehensive, role-based voting application built with modern web technologies for managing project submissions and judge evaluations.
+A comprehensive, role-based voting hub built with modern web technologies for managing project submissions and judge evaluations.

 ## 🚀 Features